The Turner Diaries: Plot

 The story is told from diary entries from Earl Turner from the period of September 16, 1991, to November 9, 1993 (originally the 1980s, but this was pushed up a decade in a later edition).
 A future historian from 2099 (100 years after the events depicted) gives the novel's main text a historical context, which is presented as the journal of Earl Turner, an active but low-ranking member of a white nationalist movement known as the Organization.
-After the federal government has confiscated all white civilian firearms in the country under the Cohen Act, the Organization goes underground to wage a guerrilla war against what they term the "System", a loose network of America's most powerful institutions of government, media, society, and finance, which are depicted as all being led by Jews.
-In response to the Organization's actions, the System begins by implementing numerous repressive laws and new surveillance measures.
+After the federal government has confiscated all civilian firearms in the country under the Cohen Act, the Organization goes underground to wage a guerrilla war against what they term the "System", a loose network of America's most powerful institutions of government, media, society, and finance, which are depicted as all being led by Jews.
+In response to the Organization's actions, the System begins implementing numerous repressive laws and new surveillance measures.

 Turner plays a large part in activities in the Washington, D.C. area; a former electrical engineer, he is skilled with technology and has an important role in the Organization's communications and in setting up weaponry for their terrorist attacks.
 He helps facilitate the first large scale attack by the Organization, in which they attack an FBI headquarters using a car bomb.
 Turner's service leads to his initiation into the Order, a secret higher level organization within the Organization, which secretly leads it.
 Inductees into the Order are given a poisonous capsule to kill themselves in the event of capture.

 Turner's hideout is raided by law enforcement after he fails to maintain proper security practices, and during an ensuing gun battle with authorities, everyone in the unit manages to escape except Turner, who is captured and nearly killed.
 He is arrested and sent to a military base for interrogation by the FBI and an Israeli intelligence officer.
 He is tortured for information on the Organization.
 Months later, other members of the Order rescue Turner.
 They inform him of his punishment for breaking his oath to the Order: he will be given a suicide mission in the future.
 If he completes the mission successfully, he will be forgiven by the Order, whether alive or dead; Turner accepts this.